CodingVenus/CodingVenus/README.md

 ### Hi there 👋

+My name is **Venus**.

-I'm a Junior Software Engineer and AR/VR enthusiast, currently working on becoming more proficient in Back End Development.
+I'm a Junior Software Engineer that loves problem solving and learning new skills 🤓

 <!--
 **CodingVenus/CodingVenus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.